theAroras/about-us/README.md

 > **Disclaimer _as of Wednesday, November 2nd, 2016_**: Sorry, but this feature, unfortunately, has not been released as yet.
 The Wiki of **@theAroras** is where you will be able to contribute to **@theAroras**, which is projected to be released by, or before, **Saturday, November 5th, 2016, at 11:59 P.M., E.S.T.** Thank you for reading this description, and we, as **@theAroras**, very much appreciate it.

+Today, as of **Friday, November 4th, 2016, at 5:34 P.M., E.S.T.**, you can now contribute to our organization, **@theAroras**, by entering the needed information on the sidebar by [clicking here](https://amayarora.github.io/)!

 ## Our mission that we must achieve as *@theAroras*

 > We, as **@theAroras**, want to prove ourselves to create awesome repositories, Gists, Wikis, projects, issues, etc. on GitHub, despite the fact we are noob programmers.
 If a repository we have on our organization, @theAroras, is public, then we would like to make that particular repository the best repository we can make it, and make it very entertaining.